Skip to main content

 Self-employed professionals can write off many motor vehicle expenses on their taxes, like car insurance.
 Some salaried employees may also take advantage of car-related tax deductions if they use their personal vehicle for work.

-What qualifies as a tax deductible for car insurance?
+What qualifies as a tax-deductible expense for vehicles?

 Compare car insurance quotes from Canada's top providers.